Siso-bk/waashop/README.md

    - `JWT_SECRET` – signing key for session tokens (shared only with the API).
    - `WEBAPP_URL` – public HTTPS URL of your frontend; used for `/start` replies.
    - `CORS_ORIGIN` – comma-delimited list of allowed frontend origins (e.g. `https://waashop.vercel.app`).
+   - `ADMIN_TELEGRAM_IDS` – comma-separated Telegram user IDs that should be auto-promoted to admin.
 3. Deploying to **Render**:
    - Create a new Web Service from the `/backend` folder.
    - Set the environment variables above in Render’s dashboard.